JHernPR/MEGR-2157-portfolio/docs/assignments/A02/index.md

 ![Area](A2_area_PT2.PNG)

 When considering cross-sectional area, I used the minimum required for the truss to work, along with a safety factor.
-Because the project stated no size limitations, I chose a square beam 16mm by 16mm, which gave a total of 256mm squared.
+Because the project stated no size limitations, I chose a square beam 16mm by 16mm, for a total area of 256mm squared.
 This also made further calculations simpler, with less room for error, regardless of who is doing the calculations.
 The reason behind 16mm was that the square root of the minimum cross-sectional area is 15.4369mm squared.
 That being said, you cannot use 15 because the area would be smaller than required.

 ### Weight
 ![Weight](A2_Weight.PNG)